brmdias/docs/docs/manual/projects/project-motd.md

 # Project Message Of The Day (MOTD)

-A motd file is a great way to make an announcement to the project's users.
+A MOTD file is a great way to make an announcement to the project's users.
 The motd content is interpreted as [markdown](http://commonmark.org/help/) text letting you format your text and embed images and links.

 ## Graphical Interface